DevOpsPlayground/PlaywrightCucumberFramework/README.md

 After this we can run the tests once again with ```npx cucumber-js``` and see the result.
 We'll see they should complete very quickly and without errors.

-And that's everything, thank you.
+And that's everything for this template, I hope it's been useful.
+Thank you for your time.